-Hi there – I’m Neil Fogarty – I work with organisations around the world, helping to define and fix problems.
-An international speaker and business writer, I use my skills as a Business Consultant, Executive Coach, advisor and facilitator.
+Hello there – I’m Neil Fogarty and I work with organisations around the world, helping to define and fix problems.
+An international speaker and business writer, I use my skills as a Business Consultant, Executive Coach, Advisor and Facilitator.

-As Managing Director of the international business consultancy, Eskil, my first book was published in 2008 and I now have a collection of publications to my name on such topics as entrepreneurship, intrapreneurship and leadership.
+I’m enthusiastic about the happiness of people – and this is reflected in what I write and speak about.
+My first book was published in 2008 and I now have a collection of publications to my name on such topics as entrepreneurship, intrapreneurship and leadership.

 A visiting lecturer in both entrepreneurship and leadership with ESLSCA Business School, I also sit on the Advisory Board of MSA University’s Corporate & Business Services Division (CBSD) as a Business Consultant and Advisor.

 I am a Principal Practitioner Member of the Association for Business Psychology; a member of the International Association of Facilitators; and a Certified and Master Practitioner in Emotional Capability.